Cisco-Talos/clamav-docker/README.md

 ```bash
     --mount type=bind,source=/var/lib/docker/data/clamav/sockets/,target=/run/clamav/
 ```

+> _Note_: If you override the `LocalSocket` option with a custom `clamd.conf` config file, then you may find the `clamd.sock` file in a different location.

 With the socket exposed to the host, any other service can now talk to `clamd` as well.
 If for example `clamdtop` where installed on the local host, calling